Millner

 An assessment of population growth drivers in Millner reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Millner's population was around 2,635 as of August 2025.
-This showed an increase of 59 people, representing a 2.3% rise since the 2021 Census which reported a population of 2,576.
-The change was inferred from the estimated resident population of 2,635 in June 2024 and address validation since the Census date.
-This resulted in a population density ratio of 1,792 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
+Millner's population, as per AreaSearch's analysis, is approximately 2,635 as of August 2025.
+This figure represents an increase of 59 people since the 2021 Census, which reported a population of 2,576.
+The change is inferred from the estimated resident population of 2,635 in June 2024 and address validation since the Census date.
+The population density ratio is 1,792 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
 Overseas migration contributed approximately 69.5% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered, growth rates by age cohort are applied post-2032 based on the ABS's Greater Capital Region projections (released in 2023, using data from 2022).
-Future demographic trends suggest a population increase just below the median of statistical areas across the nation, with an expected expansion of 322 persons to 2041, representing a total gain of 12.2% over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and post-2032 growth estimation, AreaSearch applies growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Based on demographic trends, a population increase just below the median of statistical areas across the nation is expected.
+The area is projected to expand by 322 persons to reach 2,957 by 2041, recording a gain of 12.2% in total over the 17-year period.

 Frequently Asked Questions - Population